mrhorse/type-harmony/README.md

 This lib may well be subject to change, use at your own risk.

-R-type lists sass-breakpoint as a requirement.
+Type harmony lists sass-breakpoint as a requirement.
 You'll also need a relatively new version of libsass on your project.

 Install via `npm install type-harmony --save`